terryaney/Documentation.Camelot/KatApp.md

 - [Scoping CSS](#scoping-css) - Discusses how Kaml Views can ensure CSS styles do not adversely affect the Host Environment.
 - [Scoping IDs](#scoping-ids) - Discusses how Kaml Views can ensure `HTMLElement.id` assignments are guaranteed to be unique.
-- [Scoping jQuery Selection](#scoping-jquery-selection) - Discusses how Kaml Views can ensure jQuery DOM queries are isolated to *only* their markup and not other Kaml Views or the Host Environment.
+- [Scoping Selection](#scoping-selection) - Discusses how Kaml Views can ensure DOM queries are isolated to *only* their markup and not other Kaml Views or the Host Environment.

 ### Scoping CSS